haf-tech/kabanero-101/kabanero-101/kabanero-101-demo-ocp4/step03.md

 `td=$(oc get routes tekton-dashboard -n tekton-pipelines -o jsonpath='{.spec.host}') && echo "http://$td:80"`{{execute}}

-* Select ``Webhooks``
+* Select `Webhooks`
-* Click the button ``Add Webhook``
+* Click the button `Add Webhook`
 * Name: e.g. "demoexpress-webhook"
 * Repository URL: Github repository URL, e.g. https://github.com/haf-tech/k101-nodejs-express
-* Access Token: use the Github PAT
+* Access Token: use the GitHub PAT
-* Namespace: Namespace containing the Pipelines, ``kabanero``
+* Namespace: Namespace containing the Pipelines, `kabanero`
-* Pipeline: the pipeline which will be triggered, depends from tech stack, e.g. ``nodejs-express-build-push-deploy-pipeline``
+* Pipeline: the pipeline which will be triggered, depends from tech stack, e.g. `nodejs-express-build-push-deploy-pipeline`
-* Service Account: ``kabanero-operator``
+* Service Account: `kabanero-operator`
-* Docker Registry: e.g. "docker-registry.default.svc:5000/demo-express"
+* Docker Registry: e.g. "image-registry.openshift-image-registry.svc:5000/demo-express"
 * Create

-After a short period is the Webhook created in the Github repository.
+After a short period is the Webhook created in the GitHub repository.
+Sometimes is it helpful to `Redeliver` the webhook because the relevant resources were not ready during the WebHook creation in GitHub.

+* Select in GitHub the repository
+* `Settings` > `Webhooks`
+* Select the new created Webhook
+* at the bottom verify the status of the last delivery
+* if negative, select the last try and press `Redeliver`

 ## Execute the pipeline via Webhook via Github commit